cosinekitty/sapphire/doc/Env.md

 ### V/OCT output

-The V/OCT output reports the pitch of any detected signal.
+The V/OCT output is polyphonic, and reports the pitch of any detected signal on each input audio channel.
 The zero volt level indicates a C4 note (261.625&nbsp;Hz).
 Each unit volt indicates an octave away from C4.
-If no pitch can be detected, this port may output &minus;10&nbsp;V as a placeholder.
+If no pitch has yet been detected, this port will output &minus;10&nbsp;V as a placeholder.

 ### Attenuverters